Potawatomi: Teachings

-The Potawatomi teach their children about the "Seven Grandfather Teachings" of wisdom, respect, love, honesty, humility, bravery, and truth toward each other and all creation.
-Each principle teaches the equality and importance of their fellow tribesmen and respect for all of nature's creations.
+The Potawatomi instruct their children in the "Seven Grandfather Teachings" of wisdom, respect, love, honesty, humility, bravery, and truth, toward all of their people and all of creation.

-The story that underlies these teaches the importance of patience and listening.
+A key story embodies these teachings, as well as the importance of patience and listening.
 It follows the Water Spider's journey to retrieve fire so that the other animals can survive the cold.
-As the other animals step forth one after another to proclaim that they shall be the ones to retrieve the fire, the Water Spider sits and waits while listening to her fellows.
-As they finish and wrestle with their fears, she steps forward and announces that she will be the one to bring fire back.
-As they laugh and doubt her, she weaves a bowl out of her web, using it to sail across the water to retrieve the fire.
-She brings back a hot coal out of which the animals make fire, and they celebrate her honor and bravery.
+As the other animals step forth dubiously one after another to undertake the quest, the Water Spider sits and listens.
+As they finish and wrestle with their fears, she steps forward and announces that she will bring the fire.
+As they laugh and doubt her, she weaves a bowl out of her web and sails across the water to the fire.
+She brings back a hot coal to make fire, and they honor her bravery in a great celebration.